Shayype White Paper

 expensive, meaning that often only a small percentage of an organisation’s

-employees might have received them – while the bulk of the workforce continued
+employees might have received them, while the bulk of the workforce typically

 It wasn’t long before key-fobs began to